cls-python/cls-luigi/_sources/examples/getting_started/README.rst.txt

 Getting Started
 ===============

+**The Getting Started section is still a work in progress, and certain concepts have not been fully explained yet.
+We are in the process of adding them and they will be included shortly.
+As a result, please keep this in mind while reading this section.**

 The purpose of this guide is to illustrate some of the main features that CLS-Luigi provides.
 It assumes a very basic knowledge of python.
 Please refer to our :doc:`installation instructions <../../installation>` for installing CLS-Luigi.

 .. _luigi_getting_started: